uofu-emb/rtos/labs/00.environment/README.md

 ### Tasks
 You should be able to load the example code onto the board following the instructions.

-- Follow the chapter 4 introduction and section 4.1 of the getting started guide. https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf
+- Follow the chapter 4 section 1 of the getting started guide. https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf

 You can build the project using the GUI as outlined in the documentation.
 We will explore the command line in the next lab (see Appendix C).